 Fix 6.
 Replace The CPU Fan

-If the error is still appearing on Asus motherboard on boot up, then it may be a hardware problem.
-You need to buy a CPU fan and replace it with the broken fan.
+If the error is still appearing on the Asus motherboard on boot up, then it may be a hardware problem.
+You need to buy a CPU fan and replace it with a broken fan.

 Fix 7.
 Clean the CPU Fan

 The dust is the enemy of computer hardware.
-When dust build up inside it blocks fins to rotate at ideal speed.
+When dust builds up inside it blocks fins to rotate at ideal speed.

-You should regularly clean the CPu fans.
-To do this turn off PC unplug power cable and use canned air to blow the dust off.
+You should regularly clean the CPU fans.
+To do this turn of the PC unplug the power cable and use canned air to blow the dust off.

 Fix 8.
 Try an alternate CPU fan header

-Modern motherboards have multiple fan header, if one header doesn’t work.
+Modern motherboards have multiple fan headers if one header doesn’t work.
 Try plugging the fan into a different slot.
 This sometimes fixes the CPU fan error.